20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 Preparation:

-Pro tip: For milder poppers, soak the halved jalapeños in ice water for 30 minutes before filling.
+Pro tip: For milder poppers, soak the halved jalapeños in ice water for 30 minutes before filling, which draws out some of the capsaicin that causes heat.

 8. Vegetarian Buffalo “Meatballs” with Blue Cheese Dip